Neutrinophilic DM annihilation in a model with $U(1)_{L_\mu-L_\tau} \times U(1)_{H}$ gauge symmetry: Numerical analysis and phenomenological results

 \subsection{Relic density of DM}

 We discuss the relic density of DM applying our benchmark points for new gauge couplings and $Z'_{1,2}$ masses.
-The dominant DM annihilation in our benchmark points is $\bar \chi \chi \to Z'_2 \to \nu \bar \nu$ via $s$-channel where we consider DM mass less than $0.1$ GeV as to forbid annnihilation into muon and tauon modes kinematically.
-We estimate the relic density of DM applying {\it MicrOMEGAs 5.2.4}~\cite{Belanger:2014vza} implementing relevant interactions and parameters in the model.
+The dominant DM annihilation in our benchmark points is $\bar \chi \chi \to Z'_2 \to \nu \bar \nu$ via $s$-channel, where we consider DM mass less than $0.1$ GeV so as to forbid annihilation into muon and tauon modes kinematically.
+We calculate the relic density of DM using {\it MicrOMEGAs 5.2.4}~\cite{Belanger:2014vza} where we input relevant interactions and parameters into the code.
 Here four BPs in Table.~\ref{tab:2} are applied for gauge boson masses and couplings, and we scan DM mass as a free parameter within the range of $[0.005, 0.1]$ GeV.
 In Fig.~\ref{fig:DM1}, we show the relic density of the DM as a function of mass for each BPs.
 The observed relic density $\Omega h^2 = 0.1200 \pm 0.0012$ is shown as black dashed line \cite{Planck:2018vyg}.
-We find that observed relic density can be obtained at away from the resonant region due to the sizable value of $g_H$ coupling.
+We find that observed relic density can be obtained at non-resonant regions due to the sizable value of the $g_H$ coupling.